Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 6.4.2 Application and notification process

-AARA in Units 1 and 2
+AARA in Unit 1 and Unit 2

-In approving AARA, a principal or principal’s delegate must:
+To approve AARA, a principal or principal’s delegate must:

 • be able to provide evidence to justify the decision.
+(The QCAA does not specify evidence required.)

 Schools’ AARA process for formative assessment in Units 1 and 2